stclib/STC/README.md

 - **CList**: Representation: one pointer size.
 Each node allocates block storing value and next pointer.
 - **CSet**: Representation: 4 pointers size.
 CSet uses one table of keys, and one table of "used/hash-value", which occupies only one byte per bucket.
 - **CMap**: Same as CSet, but this uses a table of (key, value) pairs, not only keys.
-- **CArray**: CArray1, CArray2 and CArray3.
+- **CArr**: CArr1, CArr2 and CArr3.
 Representation: One pointers, plus 1, 2, or 3 size_t variables to store dimensions.
-Elements are stored as one memory block.
+Elements are stored as one block of heap memory.

 CMap, CSet and CVec discussion
 ----------------------------